 So then why in the world would anyone want to write a book?

 In my mind you don’t write a book to make money, you write a book to start a conversation.
 You write a book because you have an idea that you are passionate about, that you want to share with the world.
 If others find value in that idea, then you can make money indirectly off your book.
+I wrote Think Like a Rock Star because I wanted brands to learn how they could better create happy customers by learning how to be better marketers from rock stars.
+I wanted to give companies a complete blueprint for creating and launching a robust brand ambassador program, because there wasn’t a lot of information available on that topic.

 But in reality, I think the best way to approach writing a book is that you want to create something of value for others that will enable them to do something positive.
 A book that will be a tool for them to help them reach their goals and have greater accomplishments.